bomba5884/Permisson-Bar/README.md

 ## Why use Permission Bar?

-Recent legislation requires websites to obtain explicit consent before leaving behind or reading files (mostly cookies) on user's computers.
-Website creators need to make the use of cookies on their websites very obvious to users.
+There is a lot of mystery and fuss surrounding the new EU cookie legislation, but it’s essentially really simple.
+Cookies are files used to track site activity and most websites use them.
+Site owners need to make the use of cookies very obvious to visitors.

-Permission Bar does just that, presenting users with clear information on whether cookies are present, and advising users on how to adjust browser settings and what cookies mean for them.
+Permission bar makes it simple and clear to visitors that cookies are in use and tells them how to adjust browser settings if they are concerned.

 ## Important Legal Reading